 Direct mail—catalogs, flyers, credit card offers, memberships to clubs and organizations of all kinds—makes for a lot of paper and plastic waste in the typical household.
 Here is what you can do to reduce the amount of junk mail you receive.

-- Catalog Choice—You decide which catalogs you wish to receive in your mailbox or contact the catalog’s customer service and ask them to remove your name from their mailing list.
+- Catalog Choice lets your choose which catalogs you wish to receive in your mailbox, or contact the catalog’s customer service and ask them to remove your name from their mailing list.

 - The Direct Marketing Association offers consumers and households a way to ask mail order companies to remove their names from mail lists.
 Be sure to provide all the various spellings and address versions that you want removed from mail lists.
 Your name will remain on the do-not-mail list for five years, but you can renew at any time.

 - www.OptOutPrescreen.com to reduce the amount of credit card offers you get.

 - Mailbox Values (Red Plum) to remove your name from their mailings.